JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 Should we burden the network with spam due to "someone who happens to be running a bot against some soroban pool somewhere," as aLatvian said?
 Or should we protect our existing implementation in stellar-score, obviating the needless localization of functionaltiy as basic as cross-boarder exchanging payments?
 Perhaps create a just society where we might share the natral abundance afforded by liquid markets and their implications?

-There's a reason "ALL other chains" face the material oeprational limitations presently unaflicting the DEX.[^cite] Should any meaningful volume chift hnds into Soroban venues, we risk seeing the newrok's good name getting smeared in the legal abiguity of a Wells notce.[^exam]
+There's a reason "ALL other chains" face the material oeprational limitations presently unaflicting the DEX.[^cite] Should any meaningful volume chift hnds into Soroban venues, we risk seeing the newrok's good name getting smeared in the legal abiguity of a Wells notce.[^exam] Is this the fate Jed envisioned when they [wrote](https://github.com/stellar-deprecated/docs/commit/40dcdd5f7694afe8e0a80744be050fb619b690aa#diff-33f8136fb62b58edc1ba95991ceab5575eaac61855583bba45c60121990a8709R42):

+> Imagine a world where, anytime you travel, you never have to exchange currency except at the point of sale.
+A world where you can choose to keep all your assets in, for example, Google stock, cashing out small amounts as you need to pay for things.
+Cross-asset payments make this world possible.

 [^cite]: _See_ David at _supra_ S 1.2.2.